 Seer research discovered that heart rate also has cycles which are linked to seizure risk cycles

-Since seizure cycles are unique to a person, a personalised approach is critical to deliver the insights that people need..
+Since seizure cycles are unique to a person, a personalized approach is critical to deliver the insights that people need.
 This process involves recording multiple types of data over long periods of time.

 “Risk” reflects the underlying biological rhythms that make seizures more likely to occur.
 Other factors within an individual’s control such as taking medications on time, stress, and sleep can also affect the likelihood of seizures.

-Risk forecasting can be applied to maximise the impact of seizure therapies and treatments.
+Risk forecasting can be applied to maximize the impact of seizure therapies and treatments.

 Seizure forecasting opens up the opportunity to coordinate with other therapies to further improve people’s lives, potentially reducing the rate and severity of seizures.

 Deep brain stimulation is a therapy where an implanted device constantly delivers electrical impulses to certain areas of the brain to reduce the frequency and severity of seizures.
 Guided by a seizure risk forecast, it could be possible to tailor the stimulation to only be delivered when a seizure is most likely to occur.
 By doing so, the severity of the event may be decreased or, even better, prevented altogether.